Artisphere: Programming

-Building on the success of sold out performances in 2011 featuring musical acts Bluebrain and Dar Williams, the updated programming includes world music performances.
+Building on the success of sold out performances in 2011 featuring musical acts Bluebrain and Dar Williams, the updated programming included world music performances.
 Concerts by Haitian musician BelO, Brazilian samba singer Diogo Nogueira and Mexican American alternative rock musician Rana Santacruz sold out in the first two months of 2012.

-The WSC Avant Bard performing arts organization (formerly the Washington Shakespeare Company) stages several theatrical productions each year in the Black Box theatre.
-Performances at Artisphere have included modern adaptations of plays by William Shakespeare, Albert Camus and Tennessee Williams.
+The WSC Avant Bard performing arts organization (formerly the Washington Shakespeare Company) staged several theatrical productions each year in the Black Box theatre.
+Performances at Artisphere included modern adaptations of plays by William Shakespeare, Albert Camus and Tennessee Williams.
 WSC Avant Bard gained international attention when it staged a night of Shakespeare partially performed in the Klingon language with actor George Takei from the original Star Trek TV series.
 The BBC filmed a subsequent performance with its own Stephen Fry and used footage in a documentary series about language.
 WSC Avant Bard continues to perform in Klingon on rare occasions.

-The National Chamber Ensemble performs original and classical chamber music at the Spectrum Theatre at Artisphere.
-UrbanArias, an opera company that produces short contemporary operas, performs in the Black Box Theatre.
-The ballroom is used for salsa, swing and social dancing.
+The National Chamber Ensemble performed original and classical chamber music at the Spectrum Theatre at Artisphere.
+UrbanArias, an opera company that produces short contemporary operas, performed in the Black Box Theatre.
+The ballroom was used for salsa, swing and social dancing.

-The three galleries in Artisphere (Terrace, WIP {Works in Progress}, Mezz Gallery, along with the Artist in Residence Studio have hosted various types of art exhibits focused on topics including political cartoons, collaborative exhibitions with outside groups such as the Washington Project for the Arts, Washington Sculpture Group focussing on sustainability and interactive media paintings, sketches, sculpture, photography, video, audio, collage and other media.
+The three galleries in Artisphere (Terrace, WIP {Works in Progress}, Mezz Gallery, along with the Artist in Residence Studio hosted various types of art exhibits focused on topics including political cartoons, collaborative exhibitions with outside groups such as the Washington Project for the Arts, Washington Sculpture Group focussing on sustainability and interactive media paintings, sketches, sculpture, photography, video, audio, collage and other media.
 The Mezz Gallery was dedicated to showcasing the work of Artists who live, work or have a studio in Arlington County, VA.
 The Terrace and WIP galleries exhibited contemporary work by local national and international artists.
 These galleries and related programs were overseen by Visual Arts Curator Cynthia Connolly, Education Director Lisa Marie Thalhammer and New Media Curator Ryan Holladay.
-Successful artists in their own right, their connections reached both far and near to bring diverse, radical programming to Arlington.
-Artisphere was the only US venue to host an exhibit of photographs from the personal collection of celebrated Mexican artist Frida Kahlo.
-The opening reception drew a crowd of approximately 2,000 that waited in line to view the exhibit and operating hours were extended to accommodate public demand for the exhibition.
+The programming brought to Arlington encompassed local, national and international artists.